abeinstein/sterling-site/README.md

 Sterling
 =============
+### **IMPORTANT: API is currently down as we are dealing with Facebook ToS issues**

-To get started with sterling, visit our webiste at www.sterlingshare.com.
-Right now, we have an iOS frontend and an API.
+~~To get started with sterling, visit our webiste at www.sterlingshare.com.
+Right now, we have an iOS frontend and an API.~~

 ## API Documentation
 To start using the API, you need to have a Facebook app.
 The API only works on users that have signed up for your Facebook app.